 Switch to a paddle attachment.
 Add room temperature butter into running mixer one piece at a time.
 Beat until butter is combined and mixture has reached a silky consistency.
 Add vanilla at this stage.
 Mix, then transfer to a piping bag.

 Beat the butter until light and fluffy.
-Add the confectioners' sugar, milk, vanilla and mix.
+Add the confectioners' sugar, salt, milk, vanilla and mix.
 Divide into 2 batches.

 Add pink food coloring to one batch.
 Mix until a desired color is reached.
 Fold in sprinkles to both.